Advanced sleep spindle identification with neural networks: Data availability

 \section{Data availability}

 The MODA dataset analyzed in the current study is described in Lacourse et al. (2020)\cite{Lacourse2020} and is publicly available on the Open Science Framework (OSF)\cite{Yetton2020}.
-The OSF page includes instructions on how to obtain the MASS dataset\cite{OReilly2014}, which contains the EEG recordings.
+The MASS dataset\cite{OReilly2014}, which contains the EEG recordings, is publicly available and can be obtained from the Montreal Archive of Sleep Studies web page\cite{MASS2020}.
+The source code of the SUMO model is available on GitHub\cite{Kaulen2022a}.